stajichlab/PHYling/README.md

 #### Use coding sequences instead of peptide sequences

 In some circumstances, the highly shared peptide sequences make it difficult to resolve the relationship among closely related species.
-To address the issue, one can use DNA coding sequences (CDS), which contain more evolutionary traces, instead of peptide sequences for phylogeny analysis.
+To address the issue, one can use DNA coding sequences (CDS), which can contain more recent evolutionary changes, instead of peptide sequences for phylogeny analysis.

 Run the align module with cds fasta files under folder `cds`.